 Volunteers work with the Spokane County Sheriff's Office--see scopespokanewa.org for more information or contact SCOPE Main: 509-477-3376.
 Application is sent directly to SCOPE.
 Once volunteers are accepted, new volunteers must attend SCOPE Basic Training.
 Volunteers are NOT required to take the following courses, but are encouraged to do so for their education and safety.
 The FEMA courses provide general information about incident/disaster response.
 NOTE: Please contact SCOPE Main regarding the SCOPE ID process.

-All questions must be answered and the applicant must be the person who completes this form.
-This information will be used as a basis for a detailed investigation of your background and must be accurately reported.
+All questions MUST be answered and the applicant MUST be the person completing this form.
+This information will be used as a basis for an investigation of your background, and must be honestly and accurately reported.
 Failing to disclose information will result in an automatic application rejection.

 NOTE: An arrest, detention or conviction does not necessarily preclude you from becoming a volunteer with Spokane County; however, failing to disclose information will automatically result in an application rejection.

 If you answer "Yes" to any of the following questions, you MUST provide a full explanation.